suyash-purwar/suyash-purwar/README.md

 ## Hi there 👋

-I'm a full-stack engineer working as an SDE 1 at HackerRank.
-My interest primarily lies in backend engineering.
-These days I'm learning to develop systems that scale well and how Networking Protocols, Databases, and Language Architecture of choice affect the performance.
-Becoming 10x backend engineer.
-My hobbies are Photography and UI/UX designing.
+My interest primarily lies in low-level systems engineering and distributed systems.
+These days, I'm learning C/C++, Operating System, and Assembly to *really* understand the magic that happens at low-level systems.
+I'm also an SDE 1 HackerRank.

 ## How to reach me? 🤙